 - Add -version -verbose to the javac options.
 This causes the compiler to output debugging information, including its version number. - Indicate exactly what you did.
 Don't skip any steps, and don't merely describe your actions in words.
 Show the exact commands by attaching a file or using cut-and-paste from your command shell; - Include all files that are necessary to reproduce the problem.
-This includes every file that is used by any of the commands you reported, and possibly other files as well. - Indicate exactly what the result was by attaching a file or using cut-and-paste from your command shell (don't merely describe it in words).
-Also indicate what you expected the result to be remember, a bug is a difference between desired and actual outcomes.
+This includes every file that is used by any of the commands you reported, and possibly other files as well.

+• Indicate exactly what the result was by attaching a file or using cut-and-paste from your command shell (don't merely describe it in words).
+Also indicate what you expected the result to be - remember, a bug is a difference between desired and actual outcomes.

-21.3 Installing the source release
+21.3 Building from source

-The binary release (Section 1.2) contains everything that most users need, both to use the distributed checkers and to write your own checkers.
-This section describes how to install from source.
-Doing so permits you to examine and modify the implementation of the distributed checkers and of the checker framework.
-It may also help you to debug problems more effectively.
+The Checker Framework release (Section 1.2) contains everything that most users need, both to use the distributed checkers and to write your own checkers.
+This section describes how to re-build its binaries from source.